 In certain situations, users might notice that process of both gathering and uploading data takes longer than expected considering the network bandwidth.
 Multiple factors may impact speed of the migration.

 In the case of migrations from Exchange, CodeTwo strongly recommends installing the migration software directly on the source Exchange Server.
 Installation on other servers or workstations is fully supported, however, in this scenario the migration speed might be affected by the fact that data extracted from source Exchange mailboxes must be transferred over the local network to another machine where CodeTwo software is installed.
 This usually is not an issue but in some cases might be.
 Also, some organizations set up different Internet access speeds for their Exchange Server machine(s) and different for users' workstations.
 Installing directly on the server you avoid stumbling on such a problem.

 The above advice, however, might not be the best one in these cases:

 - The source server machine is very old, slow computer with small RAM amount (e.g. 2GB).
 If this is how your source server looks like you may stumble upon problems related to the source Exchange Server machine performance.

-In any of the above scenarios we recommend to install the software on a workstation or dedicated server with better hardware and newer operating system.
+If any of the above scenarios apply, we recommend installing the software on a workstation or dedicated server with better hardware and newer operating system.